2009 Detroit Lions season: Week 13: at Cincinnati Bengals

 In week 13, the Lions traveled to Cincinnati, Ohio for an interconference contest with the Cincinnati Bengals.
 Detroit got an early lead in the first quarter with a 54-yard catch and run by Calvin Johnson.
 The Bengals tied it up in the second when Jonathan Fanene caught a tipped Matthew Stafford pass and ran it back 45 yards for a touchdown.
-Cincinnati then took the lead and didn't give it back when Chad Ochocinco caught a 36-yard TD.
+Cincinnati then took the lead and did not give it back when Chad Ochocinco caught a 36-yard TD.
 The Bengals closed out the first half with a 44-yard field goal by Shayne Graham.
 In the second half the Bengals scored 2 more field goals, from 39 and 23 yards respectively.
-The Lions scored the game’s final points late in the 4th quarter with a 2-yard run by Kevin Smith.
+The Lions scored the game's final points late in the 4th quarter with a 2-yard run by Kevin Smith.
 The Lions went for a 2-point conversion but failed.